ypenghui6/cocos_scripts/README.md

 # run
 first run a cli_wallet, import a test account and unlock the wallet.
-then you need change the account of create_account.py and create_asset.py.
+then you need change the account in the create_account.py and create_asset.py.
 last run the two script.